Sir William à Court, 1st Baronet

+Early life

-À Court was the son of General William Ashe-à Court and Anne Vernon.
+À Court was the only son of General William Ashe-à Court, MP for Heytesbury, and Anne Vernon, a daughter of Thomas Vernon.

+His paternal grandparents were Pierce à Court, MP, and Elizabeth Ashe of Ivy Church, Wiltshire.
+His paternal uncle was Pierce A'Court-Ashe, also an MP for Heytesbury.

+Career

 He represented Heytesbury in the House of Commons from 1781 to 1790 and again from 1806 to 1807.
-In 1795 he was created a Baronet, of Heytesbury in the County of Wiltshire.
-He was appointed Lieutenant-Colonel of the Wiltshire Militia in 1797 and High Sheriff of Wiltshire for 1812.
+In 1795 he was created a baronet, of Heytesbury in the County of Wiltshire.
+He was appointed Lieutenant-Colonel of the short-lived Wiltshire Supplementary Militia in 1797 and High Sheriff of Wiltshire for 1812.

+Personal life

-À Court married, firstly, Catherine Bradford, daughter of John Bradford, in 1769.
+In 1769 à Court married Catherine Bradford, daughter of John Bradford.
 In 1777 Catherine A'Court died in Cheltenham, Gloucestershire; her memorial plaque in Cheltenham's parish church suggests this was due to her having been poisoned with arsenic by a servant.
-The following year à Court married Laetitia Wyndham, daughter of Henry Wyndham and sister of Henry Penruddocke Wyndham, and together they had six children:
+The following year à Court married Laetitia Wyndham, daughter of Henry Wyndham and sister of Henry Penruddocke Wyndham, MP for Wiltshire.
+Together they were the parents of six children: